-There are many applications where only SMD components are assembled on single of PCB like DC-DC converter circuits, we can easily found them in electronic hardware stores.
+There are many applications where only SMD electronic components are assembled on single of PCB like DC-DC converter circuits, we can easily found them in electronic hardware stores.

 1- These are the small modular circuits with SMD switching components like inductors, switching regulator ICs and SMD resistors and capacitors.

-2- The double sided PCB assembly containing only SMD are for example cell phone circuits, RAM for laptops and PC, wearable electronics, smart watches etc.
+2- The double sided prototype PCB assembly containing only SMD are for example cell phone circuits, RAM for laptops and PC, wearable electronics, smart watches etc.

 3- The single sided assembly having mix components THT and SMD examples are telecommunication circuits and graphic cards.